apache/openwebbeans/readme/README_1_1_0.txt

 is provided with openwebbeans-impl.
 If you need further service functionality, you have to add respective plugin jars into the application classpath.
 OpenWebBeans uses the Java SE 6.0 java.util.ServiceLoader mechanism to pickup plugins at runtime.
+Please do not confuse OWB plugins with portable Extensions!
+OWB plugins are for internal use only whereas portable CDI Extensions will run on any JSR-299 container.

 Current Plugins:
 ---------------------
-Look at "1.0.0 Distribution Content" above.
+Look at "1.1.0 Distribution Content" above.

 ------------------------------------------
 Dependent Libraries